Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Application: Smart Order Routing

-In this section, we briefly showcase the superiority of \rise~ and \risepp~ for the SOR problem using synthetic data.
+In this section, we first briefly showcase the superiority of \rise~and \risepp~solving the SOR problem using synthetic data.

-{\bf Choice of Parameters:} For simplicity, we assume that the number of shares the trader needs to sell in each iteration is fixed, i.e. $S_t=S$ over time.
-Also, we consider only non-negative integer allocations of $S$ orders into $d = J + N + 1$ venues.

-Throughout the experiments, we set $\rho=2$ and vary values of $d$ and $S$.
-We set $\omega=1$ and scale the action vectors accordingly so that the norm of actions is less than 1.
-The model coefficients are randomly generated such that \eqref{eq:ceofficients_constraints_1} and \eqref{eq:ceofficients_constraints_2} are satisfied.
-See Table~\ref{tab:1} for the model coefficients we used for three different scenarios. \begin{footnotesize}
+For simplicity, we consider only non-negative integer allocations of $S$ orders into $d$ venues.
+Throughout the experiments, we set the risk-aversion parameter $\rho=2$ and vary the choices of $d$ and $S$.
+We set $\omega=1$ and scale the action vectors accordingly so that the norms of actions are less than one.